Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Retrieve the full content of a specific Jamf documentation article' with a specific verb and resource.
-It distinguishes from sibling tools like batch_get and search.
+The description clearly states 'Retrieve the full content of a specific Jamf documentation article.'
+The verb 'Retrieve' and resource 'article' are specific.
+It distinguishes from siblings like jamf_docs_batch_get_articles (batch) and jamf_docs_search by focusing on a single article via URL.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.